Floquet state depletion in ac-driven circuit QED

 Figure \ref{fig:crescents}(c) shows the LZSM pattern for the ``one-half resonance'' $f_\text{d}=\SI{3.3}{\GHz} \approx \nu_\text{r}/2$.
 Compared to the cavity-assisted LZSM pattern in Fig.~2(b), every fringe splits up and acquires a crescent-shaped hole, where the reflection is strongly suppressed.
-The emergence of these ``crescents'' can be attributed to a competition between the two resonant processes, namely the direct and the cavity-assisted LZSM interferences.
+The emergence of these ``crescents'' can be attributed to the strong driving effect on the Floquet state occupation that modifies the cavity-assisted LZSM interference patterns.

-The competition can be seen in the expression of the susceptibility \eqref{chi}.
+The impact of Floquet state occupation dynamics can be seen in the expression of the susceptibility \eqref{chi}.
 While the denominators give the cavity-assisted LZSM resonance conditions, the occupation probability $p_\alpha$ also plays an important role.
-Usually, the Floquet state with lower mean energy is predominantly populated \cite{supplement} such that $|p_0-p_1|\approx 1$, and interference fringes in the cavity response are determined by the condition $\mu/h = k'f_\text{d}+\nu_\text{r}$.
-However, when the resonance condition for the transition between the Floquet states, $\mu/h = kf_\text{d}$, is fulfilled as well, the constructive interference between the Floquet states leads to a significant population of both states, such that $p_1\approx p_0=1/2$ and $p_0 - p_1 \approx 0$.
+When the resonance condition for the transition between the Floquet states, $\mu/h = kf_\text{d}$, is fulfilled, the constructive interference between the Floquet states leads to a significant population of both states, such that $p_1\approx p_0=1/2$ and $p_0 - p_1 \approx 0$.
 Consequently, $\chi^{(0)}$ is strongly suppressed, and the cavity signal diminishes.
 A numerical simulation based on Eq.~\eqref{chi} is shown in Fig.~\ref{fig:crescents}(e), which is in good agreement with the experiment.
 The expected population of the Floquet state with smaller quasienergy in Fig.~\ref{fig:crescents}(f), confirms that the crescents emerge when the population of this state is significantly reduced.